Fizeau Experiment

 Final statement

-The Fizeau experiment does not show that light is carried by a moving medium.
+The Fizeau experiment does not show that light is fully carried by moving matter.